EAA0/Height-Based-Box-Sorting-System/README.md

 The height sensors only see a box briefly as it passes.
 By the time the box is in position to be sorted, the sensors no longer detect it, so the controller can't react to them directly at that point.
 The solution was to capture the box's height into a memory bit the moment it's detected and hold that state until the box is sorted.
 This is what allows the correct decision to be applied later in the cycle.

 **Distinguishing short boxes from empty pallets.**
-A short box is identified as the low sensor being active while the high sensor is not rather than simply assuming "not tall means short."
-Requiring confirmation that a box is actually present prevents an empty pallet from being sorted by mistake, keeping the logic consistent for a real life use case scenario.
+A short box is identified as the low sensor being active while the high sensor is not — rather than simply assuming "not tall means short."
+Requiring confirmation that a box is actually present prevents an empty pallet from being sorted by mistake, keeping the logic consistent for a real-life use case.

 **Eliminating jamming with latched transfers.**
 Driving the transfer directly from a sensor caused boxes to jam, because the transfer stopped the moment the box moved off the sensor.
 The fix was to latch the transfer on when the sorting decision is made and switch it off only once the box has confirmed arrival on the lane, so the push always completes.